emily-pearl/How-Can-a-Wellness-Technology-Company-Play-It-Smart-Bellabeat/README.md

 ### Summary Analysis
 - Positive correlation between Total Steps and Calories, the more steps done the more calories burned.
 - The average sedentary time is very high; participants are lightly active.
-- Sleep is 7 hours average.
 - The more active the user, more calories burned.
 - Most users are active before and after work hours.
-- The average number of steps taken in a day is 8.329.
-- The average calories burned in a day is 2.362.
-- The average time asleep is 419 min (7 hr).
-- The average sedentary time in a day is 497 min (8hr).
 - Users have only 23 very active minutes in the day.

 ## Act: Conclusions and marketing recommendations